 Day 3: Arrival in Chartres

-The third day is a half day, walking toward the distant cathedral, seen rising above the fields, getting larger and larger as pilgrims arrive in Chartres.
+The third day is a half day, walking toward the distant cathedral, seen rising above the fields, seen getting larger and larger as pilgrims arrive in Chartres.

 There is a touching moment when the pilgrims catch their first glimpse of Chartres cathedral, seen on the distant horizon.
 Fittingly, some pilgrims kneel briefly and sing a Marian hymn.